docker/getting-started/docs/tutorial/image-building-best-practices/index.md

 ## Security Scanning

-When you have built an image, it is good practice to scan it for security vulnerabilities, using the `docker scan` command.
+When you have built an image, it is good practice to scan it for security vulnerabilities using the `docker scan` command.
 Docker has partnered with [Snyk](http://snyk.io) to provide the vulnerability scanning service.

 For example, to scan the `getting-started` image you created earlier in the tutorial, you can just type